hawkinsd90/BouncePartyClubSite/docs/ORDERS_AND_WORKFLOW.md

 ### Zero-Deposit Case

 When `deposit_due_cents` is 0 (either naturally or through admin override), the approval flow skips charging and moves directly to confirmed.
-A card may still be on file for balance collection.

 ### Payment Outcome Values